book/dumbbackup/README.md

 * October 2025

   Finished including the retention policy in `dumbbackup cleanup`, and polished the visualization into a report, that became the output of `dumbbackup cleanup --report`.
+And documented it in detail.

 # See also